 The simple fact of the matter is that protection is not always successful.
 These criminal hackers have the time, resources, and the money to overcome your best-laid security plans.
 Keeping them out is truly impossible, but making that access as difficult as possible is essential.

-Unfortunately, most IT departments lack the experience to interpret and set up the CSF effectively.
+Many companies — especially small to mid-sized businesses — don’t know how to proceed with implementing the recommendations of the CSF to keep themselves safe.
+Unfortunately, most IT departments lack the experience to interpret and set up the CSF effectively, as well as successfully get stakeholders on board.
 It is, admittedly, a very complex process with thousands of variables.
 In most cases, it would be unfair to expect your IT department to add all this additional labor onto their current workload and still be effective in all their other duties.
 You’re going to need some outside support.